genome-rcast/dualRealign/README.md

-# dualRealign
-Realign Tumor/Normal Bam files  simultaneously

 # About

+Realign Tumor/Normal Bam files  simultaneously.

 dualRealign is a post alignment re-aligner useing SRMA (https://sourceforge.net/projects/srma/).
 Especially, could be used for Tumor/Normal set of BAM files.